Venice, Los Angeles: Venice Public Art Walls

 The Venice Art Walls were built in 1961 as part of the Venice Pavilion, a recreation and performing arts facility.
 It was a popular hangout spot for locals owing to its proximity to the beach and large number of concrete tables.
-The central area of the pavilion, known as "the pit" was surrounded by flat concrete walls that made for ideal painting surfaces.
-The pit became a hotbed of the growing graffiti movement in Los Angeles in the 1970s and 1980s, with many prominent artists and graffiti crews painting elaborate pieces on the pavilions walls.
-The area's thriving counterculture and arts scene, along with law enforcement's general neglect of the area made it an ideal location for artists to paint.
+The central area of the pavilion, known as "the pit", was surrounded by flat concrete walls that made for ideal painting surfaces.
+The pit became a hotbed of the growing graffiti movement in Los Angeles in the 1970s and 1980s, with many prominent artists and graffiti crews painting elaborate pieces on the pavilion's walls.
+The area's thriving counterculture and arts scene, along with law enforcement's general neglect of the area, made it an ideal location for artists to paint.
 Thirty-eight years later the Venice Pavilion was torn down but some of the walls, along with two large, conical concrete structures, were maintained.
-They were restored in 2000 as part of a renovation of the beachfront park area at the end of Windward Avenue, and ever since artists have been allowed to paint there freely and legally.
+They were restored in 2000 as part of a renovation of the beachfront park area at the end of Windward Avenue, and ever since, artists have been allowed to paint there freely and legally.

 Music

-Venice was where rock band The Doors were formed in 1965 by UCLA alumni Ray Manzarek and Jim Morrison.
+Venice was where the rock band The Doors was formed in 1965 by UCLA alumni Ray Manzarek and Jim Morrison.
 The Doors would go on to be inducted into the Rock and Roll Hall of Fame with Morrison being considered one of the greatest rock frontmen.
 Venice is the birthplace of Jane's Addiction in the 1980s.
 Perry Farrell, frontman and founder of Lollapalooza, was a longtime Venice resident until 2010.

 Venice in the 1980s also had bands playing music known as crossover thrash, a hardcore punk/thrash metal musical hybrid.
 The most notable of these bands is Suicidal Tendencies.
 Other Venice bands such as Beowülf, No Mercy, and Excel were also featured on the compilation album Welcome to Venice.